The original goal of the Sierra Buttes Trail Stewardship was to mitigate the impact of heavy trail traffic in Downieville, California.

 Our Volunteer Driven Organization

-This organization has grown from a chainsaw and simple mission statement, into a Tribe of amazing and caring volunteers, friends and families each with a passion for the Lost Sierra region’s trails and forested lands.
+This organization has grown from a chainsaw and simple mission statement, into a family of amazing and caring volunteers, friends and families each with a passion for the Lost Sierra region’s trails and forested lands.
 Together, we embrace the promise and strength that trails bring to our community and economy.
 We appreciate the memorable experiences we’ve had and the joy recreation brings to our souls.

 Helping Other Communities